AdobeDocs/media-analytics.en/help/implementation/media-sdk/setup/implementation-edge.md

 feature: Media Analytics
 role: User, Admin, Data Engineer
 ---
-# Install Analytics with Experience Platform Edge
+# Install Media Analytics with Experience Platform Edge
 <!-- Do all of the sections here apply to any type of implementation method?
 I think so... -->

 {{release-limited-testing}}